devhelpr/prompttoform/libs/react-forms/README.md

 - `formJson: FormDefinition` - The form definition object
 - `onSubmit?: (formValues: FormValues) => void` - Callback function called when the form is submitted
 - `disabled?: boolean` - When true, disables all form fields and hides navigation buttons (default: false)
+- `prefixId?: string` - When provided, prefixes all field IDs with the specified value (e.g., "my-form" becomes "my-form-field-name")

 ## Features